emileewalch/100-days-of-code/log.md

 I'm starting this brand spanking new with no experience other than some HTML email coding and Wordpress custom CSS experience.
 My goals are to understand the foundations of front end web development and build my skills in HTML, CSS, and Javascript over the next 100 days.
 I want to take on both entry point projects for beginners, invest time in reading materials and resources to help build my understanding, and work on certifications that will push me to learn more over time.

-The first things I am going to try to tackle in an hour a day are courses/certifications from The Odin Project and Free Code Camp outlined below:
+The first things I am going to try to tackle in an hour a day are courses/certifications from The Odin Project and Free Code Camp outlined below (I will keep this top list updated as I progress over time):

 **The Odin Project - Web Development 101**
 - [ ] The Basics